bernardo1024/AI-DFD-2-Threat-Model/README.md

 -   Trust boundaries clearly drawn
 -   Explicit data flow arrows
 -   Sensitive data classification
+-   Add security context notes/comments to diagram (TLS 1.3 used for all communications...)

 If trust boundaries are not drawn, define them before running the prompt.